HectorMu/Eden-online/README.md

 To get the realtime working in our proyect, we used Socket.io, a node js library for web sockets communication, we found the way to notify the users by his role, and send notifications to specific users, we used this functionality to notify a customer about his order being deliver soon.

 # Final comentaries
 Finishing, this app was maded for a university develop proyect, specif to the Requirements Engineering class, our teacher gave us two weeks to cover all the requeriments we wrote, we made it.
-Since we read the requirements we know that will be hard, but at the end of time, we did it and the final product is amazing, whe learned a lot, the good results of develop an ambicious proyect.
+Since we read the requirements we know that will be hard, but at the end of time, we did it and the final product is amazing, we learned a lot, the good results of develop an ambicious proyect.